tdmeye19/DataViz_Final_Project/updates.md

 ## April 25 End of Class

 I added some lines to represent the average club value.
 I also added links to the top of each tab, if the data was scraped, so the user can click directly on those.
 I am working on fixing the themes, because the theme text is changed but then overridden by theme_bw().

+## April 27 Beginning of Class

+I fixed the themes, as I needed to have theme_bw() before the theme function where I specified text size.
+I added the link to the american soccer analysis website app where I got the data for expected values.
+I am trying to figure out how to make the line more visible on the expected values plots, however changing the line size makes it very large, and I cannot get it to go smaller.